Unitary and Analytic Renormalisation of Cosmological Correlators: regularisation

 Since the finite and real piece is not the focus of our interest, we will henceforth neglect it.
 Using the symmetric two-body phase space formula given in \eqref{s2bdy}, we can change variables to $q_\pm\equiv q_1\pm q_2$ and finish the integral over $q_-$ to obtain

 To regulate the UV divergences, we now insert the window function,

 Notice that with the benefit of hindsight, we have chosen a regulator function that implicitly refers to the external momentum $k$ such that $x=(q_+/k)/(\Lambda/H)$ is both scale-invariant and dimensionless.
 This will ensure the scale invariance of the final result.
-One can now expand the integrand at large $x$ and obtain
+One can now expand the integrand at large $x$ and obtain (see Appendix \ref{FiniteRemainderAppendix} for more details)

 where in the last step, we have used $\int_{H/\Lambda}^{\infty}=\int_{0}^{\infty}-\int_0^{H/\Lambda}$ to put the result into the standard form \eqref{etaRegGeneralForm}.
 All $\mathcal{O}(H/\Lambda)$ terms here have been omitted.
 As expected, the quartic and quadratic divergences are regulator-dependent but the logarithmic divergence is universal.
 The finite piece is also regulator-dependent.
 In Table \ref{etaRegExampleResultsTable}, we explicitly choose several different regulator functions and exhibit their results for the one-loop wavefunction $\psi_2^{\rm 1L}$.